THE ALCESTER 10K WILL BE BACK ON 8TH OCTOBER 2023!

-We are thrilled to announce the Alcester 10k is back for its ninth year on Sunday 8th October 2023!
+We are thrilled to announce the Alcester 10k is back for its tenth year on Sunday 6th October 2024!
 Starting and finishing in the beautiful market town of Alcester near Stratford Upon Avon it’s a race not to be missed!

-Chip timing, post-race snacks and race photography all come as standard from Raceways and afterwards why not stay and enjoy what the town has to offer from its many lovely cafes and pubs?
+Chip timing, post-race snacks and the chance to purchase race photography all come as standard from Raceways and afterwards why not stay and enjoy what the town has to offer from its many lovely cafes and pubs?

 As with all Raceways events, there is a FREE to enter 1Km Kids Fun Run which starts and ends next to the adult finish line and all children receive a FREE medal, so the whole family can enjoy the fun!